DogukanGun/kora/README.md

 - Transfer transactions with any supported token
 - Remote signer support
 - Disallowed account, allowed spl tokens, programs config
+- Support for both SPL Token and Token22 programs
+- Permissionless relayer that anyone can fork and run
+- Well-tested with unit tests and integration tests
+- Configurable rate limiting and validation rules

 > Note: only `signAndSend` submits a transaction to an RPC, all other methods only return a signed transaction